huggingface/transformers/docs/source/quickstart.md

 The library is build around three type of classes for each models:

 - **model classes** which are PyTorch models (`torch.nn.Modules`) of the 6 models architectures currently provided in the library, e.g. `BertModel`
-- **configuration classes** which store all the parameters required to build a model, e.g. `BertConfig`
+- **configuration classes** which store all the parameters required to build a model, e.g. `BertConfig`.
+You don't always need to instantiate these your-self, in particular if you are using a pretrained model without any modification, creating the model will automatically take care of instantiating the configuration (which is part of the model)
-- **tokenizer classes** which store the vocabulary for each model and provide methods for encoding strings in list of token embeddings indices to be fed to a model, e.g. `BertTokenizer`
+- **tokenizer classes** which store the vocabulary for each model and provide methods for encoding/decoding strings in list of token embeddings indices to be fed to a model, e.g. `BertTokenizer`

 All these classes can be instantiated from pretrained instances and saved locally using two methods:

 - `from_pretrained()` let you instantiate a model/configuration/tokenizer from a pretrained version either provided by the library itself (currently 27 models are provided as listed [here](https://huggingface.co/pytorch-transformers/pretrained_models.html)) or stored locally (or on a server) by the user,
 - `save_pretrained()` let you save a model/configuration/tokenizer locally so that it can be reloaded using `from_pretrained()`.

-Let's go through a few simple quick-start examples to see how we can instantiate and use these classes.
+We'll finish this quickstart tour by going through a few simple quick-start examples to see how we can instantiate and use these classes.
+The rest of the documentation is organized in two parts:

+- the **MAIN CLASSES** section details the common functionalities/method/attributes of the three main type of classes (configuration, model, tokenizer) plus some optimization related classes provided as utilities for training,
+- the **PACKAGE REFERENCE** section details all the variants of each class for each model architectures and in particular the input/output that you should expect when calling each of them.

 ## Quick tour: Usage